 Most tennis players choose a tennis racquet with great care, but many don't realize that their racquet's stringing may have a more profound effect on their game than their carefully chosen frame.

 At a minimum, every tennis player should understand the basic trade-offs among comfort, power, control, and spin in relation to string tension.
 Any decent tennis racquet will have a recommended range of string tensions, for example 58 to 68 pounds.
 When we talk about low or high tension, it makes sense to confine ourselves within no more than 10% outside this range, because at extremely low tensions, some of the normal correlations break down.

-Looser strings hit farther in part because the ball stays on the strings longer, and because on most swings the racquet tilts upward and rises as it moves forward, a ball that stays on the strings longer leaves the racquet on a higher trajectory.
-The key to understanding the other reason that lower string tensions yield more power is to compare the energy return offered by the strings to that offered by the ball.
+The key to understanding why lower string tensions yield slightly more power is to compare the energy return offered by the strings to that offered by the ball.